Sahu Ramesh Chandra Jain

-Sahu Ramesh Chandra Jain (15 August 1925 – 22 September 2004) was a leading mediaperson, philanthropist, promoter of Indian literature, and a prominent member of the Jain religion.
-He was a descendant of the well-known Sahu Jain family of Najibabad (Bijnor District, Uttar Pradesh).
+Sahu Ramesh Chandra Jain (15 August 1925 – 22 September 2004) was an Indian media publisher, philanthropist, promoter of Indian literature, and prominent member of the Jain religion.
+Born in Najibabad in Uttar Pradesh, he was a member of the Sahu Jain family, prominent in the media industry.
+During his career of over 40 years with The Times of India Publishing Group, he held positions including managing editor, managing director, and commercial manager of The Times of India in Delhi.